simon-glitch/simon-glitch.github.io/projects/notes/The Republic/book-1.md

 * And suppose injustice abiding in a single person, would your wisdom say that she loses or that she retains her natural power?

 Let us assume that she retains her power.
-* Yet is not the power which injustice exercises of such a nature that wherever she takes up her abode, whether in a city, in an army, in a family, or in any other body, that body is, to begin with, rendered incapable of united action by reason of sedition and distraction; and does it not become its own enemy and at variance with all that opposes it, and with the just?
+* Yet is not the power which injustice exercises of such a nature that wherever she takes up her abode, whether in a city, in an army, in a family, or in any other body, that body is, to begin with, rendered incapable of united action by rea^(son of sedition) and distraction; and does it not become its own enemy and at variance with all that opposes it, and with the just?
 Is not this the case?

 Yes, certainly.
 * And is not injustice equally fatal when existing in a single person; in the first place rendering him incapable of action because he is not at unity with himself, and in the second place making him an enemy to himself and the just?
 Is not that true, Thrasymachus?